What Makes Me Excessively Sleepy During the Day?

 2. Health conditions have a bidirectional effect on sleep problems.
 Not resting well can slow down your recovery and may predict the diagnosis of health problems such as Parkinson’s disease.

-What may happen if you have daytime sleepiness?
+What may happen if you have excessive daytime sleepiness?

 Being sleepy during the day can affect your life in several ways.
 Some consequences it may have include: